klesteb/XAS-Csharp/Application/README.md

 Spooling is used to decouple the local application from a remote resource.
 It is much easier to write a local spool file then to connect to a remote resource.
 Especially when that remote resource is unavailable.

+## **Basic usage**

+All applications can be invoked in a similar fashion.
+For example:

+	C:\dev\XAS\DemoApp\bin\Debug>DemoApp.exe -help

+	Usage: DemoApp
+	   or: DemoApp --help

+	  Options:
+		-alerts     - toggles the sending of alerts.
+		-debug      - toggles debug output to the log.
+		-trace      - toggles trace output to the log.
+		-version|v  - outputs the programs version.
+		-help|h|?   - outputs a simple help message.
+		-manual     - outputs the progams manual.
+		-facility=  - sets the alerts facility, default "system".
+		-priority=  - sets the alerts priority, default "low".
+		-log-type=  - toggles the log type, default "console", possible "file", "json" or "event".
+		-log-file=  - names the log file to use, default "C:\XAS\var\log\DemoApp.log".
+		-log-conf=  - alternative logging configuration file, default "C:\XAS\etc\DemoApp.conf".
+		-minwin     - minimizes the console window.
+		-cfg-file=  - use an alternative configuration file, default: "C:\XAS\etc\DemoApp.ini".

+	Options can begin with a "-","--" or "/".
+Single character options must start with a "-" and can be stacked.
+Options with a trailing "=" have required arguments, options with a trailing ":", have optional arguments.
+Options that are being used to toggle functionality can have a trailing "-" or "+" to force boolean behavior.
+Option processing ends with "-- " and the rest of the commadline is passed verbatium.

+Doing this with any of the application will produce this simple help screen.
+Doing this:

+	C:\dev\XAS\DemoApp\bin\Debug>DemoApp.exe -manual

+	NAME

+		DemoApp - A demo application using XAS.App

+	SYNPOSIS

+		DemoApp [--help] [--manual] [--version]

+	DESCRIPTION

+		This program is a demo command line application using XAS.App.

+	OPTIONS and ARGUMENTS

+		Options:
+		  -alerts     - toggles the sending of alerts.
+		  -debug      - toggles debug output to the log.
+		  -trace      - toggles trace output to the log.
+		  -version|v  - outputs the programs version.
+		  -help|h|?   - outputs a simple help message.
+		  -manual     - outputs the progams manual.
+		  -facility=  - sets the alerts facility, default "system".
+		  -priority=  - sets the alerts priority, default "low".
+		  -log-type=  - toggles the log type, default "console", possible "file", "json" or "event".
+		  -log-file=  - names the log file to use, default "C:\XAS\var\log\DemoApp.log".
+		  -log-conf=  - alternative logging configuration file, default "C:\XAS\etc\DemoApp.conf".
+		  -minwin     - minimizes the console window.
+		  -cfg-file=  - use an alternative configuration file, default: "C:\XAS\etc\DemoApp.ini".

+	CONFIGURATION

+		The default configuration file is "C:\XAS\etc\DemoApp.ini", and contains the following stanzas:

+			[application]
+			alerts = true
+			facility = systems
+			priority = low
+			trace = false
+			debug = false
+			log-type = file
+			log-file = C:\XAS\var\log\DemoApp.log
+			log-conf = C:\XAS\etc\DemoApp.conf

+		This is the basic options that every program has, they can be overridden on the command line.
+		The above are the defaults and this stanza is not really needed.
+But it does allow you to easily configure a service.

+	EXIT CODES

+		0 - success
+		1 - failure

+	SEE ALSO

+	AUTHOR

+		Kevin L. Esteb - kevin@kesteb.us

+	COPYRIGHT AND LICENSE

+		Copyright (c) 2018 Kevin L. Esteb

+Will produce brief documentation on how the program works.
+This is using the familiar UNIX man page format.
+Doing this will print out the version of the application.

+	C:\dev\XAS\DemoApp\bin\Debug>DemoApp.exe -version
+	Version: v1.0.0.0

+All of which help with troubleshooting problems when they arise.

+## **Shells**

+This creates a shell style of interface.
+In that you can type commands and display the results.
+This is not a Turing complete interperator.
+Invoking a shell you will get this prompt:

+	C:\dev\XAS\DemoShell\bin\Debug>DemoShell.exe
+	Help is available with the "help" command.
+	>

+Typing "help" will get you this:

+	> help

+	Internal Commands:
+		clear  - clear the screen.
+		cls    - clear the screen.
+		exit   - exit the shell.
+		help   - display this screen.
+		quit   - exit the shell.

+	Additional Commands:
+		set      - set global settings.
+		show     - show global settings.
+		schedule - schedule a job to run.

+	Additional help is available with <command> --help.

+	>

+Asking for additional help on the "schedule" command displays this:

+	> schedule -help

+	Usage: schedule --requestor <username> "<job parameters>"

+	  Options:
+		-help        - outputs a simple help message..
+		-requestor:  - the requestor of the job..
+		-date:       - the date to submit the job on, defaults to "today"..
+		-time:       - the time to start the job, defaults to "now"..
+		-group:      - the group to submit the job too, defaults to "production"..
+		-target:     - the target to sumbit the job too, defaults to "production"..

+	Options can begin with a "-","--" or "/".
+Single character options must start with a "-" and can be stacked.
+Options with a trailing "=" have required arguments, options with a trailing ":", have optional arguments.
+Options that are being used to toggle functionality can have a trailing "-" or "+" to force boolean behavior.

+	>

+Which should look familiar.
+The shell also has the feature of loading and executing commands from a file.
+Oldtimers like me, would recognize this feature from DEC's PDP11 line of operating systems.
+Where it was called an "indirect" command file.
+You can invoke this as follows:

+	C:\dev\XAS\DemoShell\bin\Debug>DemoShell.exe
+	Help is available with the "help" command.
+	> @test.job
+	>

+Where test.job looks like this:

+	C:\dev\XAS\DemoShell\bin\Debug>type test.job
+	set -requestor testing

+Which is nothing but a series of commands that the shell will execute one after the other.
+This allows you have to have canned procedures that you can run automagically.

+## **Services**